Just Whitney

-The album spawned four singles (in order), "Whatchulookinat", "One of Those Days", "Try It on My Own", and "Love That Man", with the first, third and forth singles peaking at number one on Billboards Dance Club Songs chart.
-"Try It on My Own" also peaked at number ten on Billboards Adult Contemporary chart while "One of Those Days" topped the Adult R&B Songs chart.
-Just Whitney has sold over 2.5 million copies worldwide and has also earned Platinum certification in the United States and Switzerland, and Gold in France, Brazil and other countries.
+The album spawned four singles, none of which matched the commercial success of Houston's earlier hits.
+Lead single "Whatchulookinat" received limited US promotion after a lukewarm radio response, while "One of Those Days" was promoted to urban, rhythmic, and pop radio; "Whatchulookinat", "Try It on My Own", and "Love That Man" each peaked at number one on Billboards Dance Club Songs chart, while "One of Those Days" topped the Adult R&B Songs chart.
 In 2003, the album was nominated at the Soul Train Lady of Soul Awards in the category for Best R&B/Soul Album of the Year.